and Environment (NRE 560, SW 710 [Social Work] and UP 560 [Urban Planning])

 The seminar’s structure

 The seminar readings work through the nuances of the topic positing that, while historical insights exist, a downshift of this sort is unprecedented.
-Successful approaches will be those that engage people and institutions in their own discovery of how to transition well.
+Successful approaches will be those that engage people and institutions in their own discovery of how to transition rapidly and well.
 Small experiments are needed, many of them, starting now.

 - The first section outlines the context of localization and the need and inevitability of making a transition.
 This material will help students to envision positive future scenarios, some quite familiar, others novel.